agda/agda/HACKING.md

-Before releasing for example Agda 1.2.3 we add to the `CHANGELOG` *all* the closed issues with milestone 1.2.3 except those issues tagged with the labels listed in `labelsNotInChangelog` in the `src/release-tools/closed-issues-for-milestone/Main.hs` file.
+Before releasing for example Agda 1.2.3 we add to the `CHANGELOG` *all* the closed issues with milestone 1.2.3 except those issues tagged with the labels listed under `changelog.exclude.labels` in `.github/release.yml`.
+This is also the list used by GitHub when automatically generating release notes.

 Closed issues by milestone program
 ----------------------------------

-The `closed-issues-by-milestone` program requires a GitHub personal access token in the `GITHUBTOKEN` environment variable, i.e,
+The `closed-issues-for-milestone` program loads the release configuration from `.github/release.yml` by default.
+Use `--config FILE` to specify a different location.
+It requires a GitHub personal access token in the `GITHUB_TOKEN` environment variable, i.e.,

-    export GITHUBTOKEN=your-personal-access-token
+    export GITHUB_TOKEN=your-personal-access-token

 The personal access token can be generated from your GitHub user: